I Corps (South Vietnam): 1975

+swept north to attack Vinh Giang.
+Some of the battalion pushed into Phu Thu District east of Huế.
+The 8th Airborne Battalion, reinforced with two companies of the 1st Battalion, 54th Infantry, and a troop of armored cavalry, moved against the PAVN battalion and badly mauled and dispersed it.
+On 16 March a unit of the 54th Infantry ambushed a remnant of the battalion south of Huế, killing the battalion commander, his staff, and 20 men.

-On 8 March, major fighting erupted when PAVN/VC forces attacked and occupied some 15 hamlets in southern Quang Tri and northern Thua Thien provinces, starting the Hue–Da Nang Campaign of the 1975 Spring Offensive.
-At the same time in southern MR1, the PAVN 2nd Division and 52nd Brigade attacked and overran the district capitals at Hau Duc and Tien Phuoc and threatened Tam Ky.
-On 12 March Thieu ordered Trưởng to release the Airborne Division for redeployment from the Da Nang area to Saigon.
+In southern MR1, the PAVN 2nd Division and 52nd Brigade attacked and overran the district capitals at Hau Duc and Tien Phuoc and threatened Tam Ky.
+On 12 March, Thieu ordered Trưởng to release the Airborne Division for redeployment from the Da Nang area to Saigon.
 At the same time, he ordered Trưởng to give top priority within MR1 to the defense of Da Nang.
 Trưởng strongly opposed the decision to remove the Airborne Division.
-The next day he flew to Saigon to argue personally against such a move, but to no avail, gaining only a four-day postponement.
+The next day, he flew to Saigon to argue personally against such a move, but to no avail, gaining only a four-day postponement.
 The withdrawal would begin on 17 March.
-On 19 March Thieu authorized the 1st Airborne Brigade to remain at Da Nang on the condition it not be committed to combat and the defense of MR 1.
+On 19 March, Thieu authorized the 1st Airborne Brigade to remain at Da Nang on the condition it not be committed to combat and the defense of MR 1.
 To replace the departing units, Thieu ordered the newly formed 468th Marine Brigade to Da Nang.

-To compensate for the loss of the Airborne brigades, Trưởng ordered the Marine Division to redeploy from its position near Hue to the Da Nang area.
-In the midst of confusion over the defensive strategy and the growing civilian panic.
-PAVN forces crossed the Thach Han River, attacked and occupied the ruins of Quang Tri City.
+To compensate for the loss of the Airborne brigades, Trưởng ordered the Marine Division to redeploy from its position near Huế to the Da Nang area.
+In the midst of confusion over the defensive strategy and the growing civilian panic, PAVN forces crossed the Thach Han River, attacked and occupied the ruins of Quang Tri City.
 The South Vietnamese forces resisted and then fell back on 19 March.
 Trưởng was recalled to Saigon on 19 March to brief Thiệu on his withdrawal plan.
-Trưởng had developed two contingency plans: The first was predicated on government control of Highway 1, which would be utilized for two simultaneous withdrawals from Huế and Chu Lai to Da Nang; The second course presupposed PAVN interdiction of the highway and called for a withdrawal into three enclaves: Huế, Da Nang, and Chu Lai.
+Trưởng had developed two contingency plans: the first was predicated on government control of Highway 1, which would be utilized for two simultaneous withdrawals from Huế and Chu Lai to Da Nang; the second presupposed PAVN interdiction of the highway and called for a withdrawal into three enclaves: Huế, Da Nang, and Chu Lai.
 This was to be only an interim measure, however, since the forces that withdrew to Huế and Chu Lai would then be sea-lifted to Da Nang by the navy.
-Thieu then stunned Trưởng by announcing that he had misinterpreted his previous orders Huế was not to be abandoned and the Marine Division was to be withdrawn from MR1 to reconstitute the general reserve.
-On 22 March the PAVN severed Highway 1 at Phu Loc.
-At 18:00 on 24 March, with the PAVN closing in on Hue, Trưởng decided to abandon Hue and evacuate as many troops as possible along the Phú Vang district a narrow coastal sandspit east of Highway 1, where they could move without restriction until reaching the evacuation column north of Hai Van Pass.
-The effort proved futile, and as panic grew, the withdrawal, compounded by PAVN pressure became a rout.
+Thieu then stunned Trưởng by announcing that he had misinterpreted his previous orders, Huế was not to be abandoned, and the Marine Division was to be withdrawn from MR1 to reconstitute the general reserve.